Fetal alcohol spectrum disorder (FASD)

-Fetal alcohol spectrum disorder can result in a wide range of symptoms in a child, including physical, behavioral and learning disabilities.
+Fetal alcohol spectrum disorder (FASD) can result in a wide range of symptoms in a child, including physical, behavioral and learning disabilities.

-At Children’s Health, we connect kids with FASD with treatments that can help them have healthier futures.
+At Children’s Health℠, we connect kids with FASD with treatments that can help them have healthier futures.
 We also support parents by connecting them with educational interventions or drug/alcohol rehabilitation treatment.
 We’re not here to judge – we’re only here to care.

 When a mother drinks alcohol or uses drugs during pregnancy, it can cause a condition called fetal alcohol spectrum disorder (FASD).
 This means the baby’s brain and/or body did not form properly in the womb.
 FASD is a lifelong condition that can create various issues for the child, ranging from heart problems to a short attention span.
 Symptoms can range from mild to severe.

-What are the different types of Fetal Alcohol Spectrum Disorder (FASD)?
+What are the different types of fetal alcohol spectrum disorder (FASD)?

 Children with FASD may experience problems that affect how their brain functions, how their body works or both.